 (3) You have failed to follow an effective and meaningful consultation; and

-(4) You have acted unfairly and unreasonable in the manner you have conducted yourself towards our client, causing unnecessary stress and anxiety.
+(4) You have acted unfairly and unreasonably in the manner you have conducted yourself towards our client, causing unnecessary stress and anxiety.

 It is difficult to over-state the stress and anxiety suffered by [Employee] in recent months, which is being compounded by her impending dismissal and having to face finding a new job of equal remuneration in a very difficult market.
 As a result of the stress and anxiety caused by the poor handling of the purported redundancy process, our client has suffered and endured the following: